scoutman57/dotfiles-3/README.md

 Restart your Mac for all changes to take effect.

+## Terminal

+To make your Terminal look good at this point, double-click the `Solarized Dark xterm-256color.terminal` file to install the Solarized Dark theme.
+Open `Terminal > Preferences` and set this as the default.

+Also change the font settings to Monaco at 13pt with 1.1 line spacing.

 ## SSH and Git

 After finishing the steps above, you'll want to [generate a new SSH key](https://help.github.com/articles/generating-an-ssh-key/).